ebm539/server_ansible_scripts/README.md

 but I'm also planning not to be solely reliant on the Docker Hub (potential single point of failure and security concerns).
 Perhaps I should look at something akin to FreeBSD jails.

+Also to include somewhere: creating and renewing X.509 certificates signed by Let's Encrypt (e.g. for nginx roles) as an Ansible role (or Docker?).
+DNS challenge, wildcard subdomain support, and ECC key support would be preferred.

 ## Potential roles to implement on my laptop